-Learn how to manage conflict and practice ways to achieve win-win resolutions
+Learn how to manage conflict and achieve win-win resolutions

-We use a mixture of theory and practical exercises designed to help you create more effective outcomes.
+On this conflict management course, we use a mixture of theory and practical exercises designed to help you create more effective outcomes in conflict situations.

-By changing what you do, what you say and how you say it, you will create changes in the other person.
+By changing what you do, what you say and how you say it, you will create change in the other person.

-Even if you don't always get what you want, you will be driving what happens between the two of you, not them.
+Even if you don't always get what you want, you will be driving what happens not them.

 - Working with Difficult People